Frequently asked questions

 Who qualifies for hospitalization at Western State Hospital?

 Western State Hospital serves adults age 18 and older who have been referred by the court for a civil or criminal commitment under RCW 71.05 or RCW 10.77.

 How can someone be referred for services at Western State Hospital?

 Within the hospital there are two systems of care: civil and forensic.
-Patients can enter the civil wards of the hospital through an involuntary civil commitment ordered by the court.
+Patients can enter the civil treatment units of the hospital through an involuntary civil commitment ordered by the court.
 All involuntary commitments must be authorized by a County Designated Mental Health Profession (CDMHP).
 According to state law, the initial detention period is 72 hours.
 For an involuntary civil commitment to extend beyond the 72 hours, a court order is required.

 What if I don't agree with a decision about receiving care at Western State Hospital?